flatterline/flatterline.com/_posts/2009-04-09-what-you-dont-know-is-affecting-your-performance.md

 ---
 author: Chris Chandler
+excerpt:
+  Want to eek a little performance out of your current hosting setup?
+Follow these easy steps to decrease swapping.
 layout: post
 title: What you don't know is affecting your performance
 tags:
 - technology
 ---

 Does your Linux-based virtualized hosting feel a little slow?
 Does it suffer from preemptive swapping?
-Here's a quick tip on getting some more performance out of your current setup.This is especially useful if you have a significant ratio of physical RAM to in-memory programs.
+Here's a quick tip on getting some more performance out of your current setup.
+This is especially useful if you have a significant ratio of physical RAM to in-memory programs.

 ### Swappiness